jonathanbernal25/aws-tyk/README.md

 # Deploy Tyk on AWS
-This repo provides a starting point for users of Tyk to quickly deploy various types of archiectures on AWS.
-The single CloudFormation (.yaml) file deploys the entire Tyk stack.
-With each folder, you will see various architectures ranging from development to high-availability.
+This repo provides a starting point to quickly deploy various types of Tyk archiectures on AWS.
+Each CloudFormation (.yaml) file deploys a single type of architecture.
+Each individual deployment is under the /deployments folder.

-This repo deploys the following components:
+This repo deploys the following components.

 | AWS Resource  | Tyk Stack Component | Security Group |
 |---------------|---------------------|----------------|